safx/ejdb/_sources/doc/ql/ql.txt

 The `$set` directive sets the value of the specified fields.

 If the `fieldpath` does not exist in the document, `$set` will add a new fields with the specified value(s).
-The `$set` can create all required subdocuments within the updated documents on order to ensure what `fieldpath` exists in each of them.
+The `$set` can create all required subdocuments within the updated documents in order to ensure what `fieldpath` exists in each of them.
 If you specify multiple field-value pairs, `$set` will update or create each field.

 **Example:**